awguzman/Fantasy_Football_Draft_Helper/README.md

 Planned additions:

-2024 Draft board

 Touchdown regression candidate calculator for all positions

 -------------------------------------------------------------------------------------------------------------------------------

-2023_Draft_Board.py  -  This holds the first version of my draft board creater using data from the 2023 season.
-We use Pandas to web scrape projected stats and average draft position (ADP) data from FantasyPros.com to compute projected fantasy points and value over replacement (VOR) points.
+Best_Ball_Draft_Board.py  -  We use Pandas to web scrape projected stats and average draft position (ADP) data from FantasyPros.com to compute projected fantasy points and value over replacement (VOR) points.
 This is compiled into a .csv file that can be used as a draft board for a Best Ball draft.

-2024_Best_Ball_Draft_Board - An updated version of 2023_Draft_Board.py with minor adjustements made to account for changes in how FantasyPros stores data.
+Should be good to run every year following schedule release.

 RB_TD_Regression.py  -  Running back rushing touchdown regression candidate calculator for the 2023 season.
 Imports play-by-play data from 2000-2022 via nfl_data_py and computes the expected rushing touchdowns vs actual rushing touchdowns for each running back in the 2023 season.
 This is compiles into a .csv file.